lbelzile/experimental-F21/content/content/04-content.markdown

 At the end of the session, students should be capable of

 -   understand how to correct *p*-values to account for multiple testing
--   grasp the tradeoff between multiple testing and
+-   grasp the tradeoff between multiple testing and power
--   produce graphical diagnostics and compute tests to check the assumptions
+-   produce graphical diagnostics and perform hypothesis tests to check the model assumptions
 -   think critically about the model assumptions as part of the model formulation

 ## Readings

--   <i class="fas fa-book"></i> Chapter 3 of the [Course notes](https://lbelzile.github.io/math80667a/hypothesis-testing.html)
+-   <i class="fas fa-book"></i> Section 3.4 of the [Course notes](https://lbelzile.github.io/math80667a/onewayanova.html#model-assumptions)
--   <i class="fas fa-book"></i> Andrew Gelman’s blog on [Ethical responsibility of research assistants](https://statmodeling.stat.columbia.edu/2021/09/18/for-a-research-assistant-do-you-think-there-is-an-ethical-responsibility-to-inform-your-supervisor-principal-investigator-if-they-change-their-analysis-plan-multiple-times-during-the-research-proje/)

 ## Complementary readings

 -   <i class="fas fa-book"></i> Section 4.4 and Chapter 5 of Dean et al. (2017).
+-   <i class="fas fa-book"></i> [H. Abdi (2010) Holm’s Sequential Bonferroni Procedure](https://personal.utdallas.edu/~herve/abdi-Holm2010-pretty.pdf)

 <!--
+- <i class="fas fa-book"></i> Andrew Gelman's blog on [Ethical responsibility of research assistants](https://statmodeling.stat.columbia.edu/2021/09/18/for-a-research-assistant-do-you-think-there-is-an-ethical-responsibility-to-inform-your-supervisor-principal-investigator-if-they-change-their-analysis-plan-multiple-times-during-the-research-proje/): a discussion of _p_-hacking, which consists in selectively reporting only tests that are significant, making it seem as they were planned comparisons.

 ## Slides